 "...checks everything on the hypothetical, “what makes a perfect song” check list."
 Rural Sounds

 In 2015 Leo joined hiphop/soul group 'Gold of my Own' - sparking an organic and ongoing collaboration with musicians Chris Pedley, Vanessa Freeman and Ted Carrasco - with performances around the UK at the Barbican Centre, Ronnie Scotts, Larmer Tree Festival and North Face Festival (Italy and Switzerland).

-In August 2013, Leo recorded his debut album, “Pembroke Road” featuring special guest Neil Yates (Trumpet) alongside Duncan Eagles (Saxophone), Max Luthert (Bass), and Eric Ford (Drums).
-The album was released in September 2014 on the esteemed F-IRE records and features nine original compositions – honed over a ten year musical relationship with his band.
-Tracks from “Pembroke Road” were played on BBC3 Radio, Jazz FM and UK Jazz Radio as well as numerous online radio stations.
-The subsequent release tour of the UK visited venues across the country including The Verdict (Brighton), Pizza Express (Soho), Dempsey’s (Cardiff) and The Hive (Shrewsbury).
+In 2013, Leo recorded his debut jazz album, “Pembroke Road” featuring special guest Neil Yates (Trumpet) alongside Duncan Eagles (Saxophone), Max Luthert (Bass), and Eric Ford (Drums).
+Released on F-IRE records, featuring nine original compositions – honed over a ten year musical relationship with his band.
+Tracks from “Pembroke Road” were played on BBC3 Radio, Jazz FM and UK Jazz Radio.

 In June 2012, after a life-long interest in radio, Leo produced his first radio show – “New Jazz in Birmingham: The Second City Scene” – broadcast on UK Jazz Radio -Youtube Link to Show.